wakkihaya/neurotechjp/src/md/en/blog/harrison-canning-rit.md

 &nbsp;

-Also, Canning replied that **the killer use case of the future is in terms of controlling a computer is for the technology to mature for users to manipulate as intuitively as possible.**
+Also, Canning replied that **the killer use case of the future is manipulating a computer as intuitively as possible.**

 > "For example, when you first start using Adobe Photoshop, you click on one button and you get 10 buttons, and it takes you a while to make a choice.
 However, if a brain-computer interface could know enough about what you want to do, it can cut back the unnecessary 90% of options and you see just 10% of options.
 I think it would be a killer app.
 And that type of application is possible in non-invasive BCIs. "